ilknurm/take_home_task/README.md

 The first column represents the line count and the second is the name of the file.

-A second way to achieve the same goal is by opening the file in a text editor and typing:
+A second way to achieve the same goal is by opening the file in vi editor and typing:

 ```:set number```